JuliaDebug/Infiltrator.jl/README.md

  2

 debug> @disable
-Disabled infiltration at REPL[2]:5.
+Disabled infiltration at this infiltration point.

 debug> @disable
-Re-enabled infiltration at REPL[2]:5.
+Enabled infiltration at this infiltration point.

 debug> @continue